Skip to main content

 Pisco Sour

-Chile's national cocktail made with Chilean pisco (grape brandy), fresh lime juice, simple syrup, and egg white, shaken until frothy.
-The egg white creates signature foam top.
-Served in coupe glass with Angostura bitters on top.
-Debate with Peru over origin continues.
-Best made with premium Chilean pisco from Elqui Valley.
-Essential aperitif before meals.
+Chile's national cocktail: pisco (grape brandy), fresh lime juice, simple syrup, and egg white, shaken until frothy.
+The egg white gives it that foam cap, and it's served in a coupe glass with a few drops of Angostura bitters on top.
+Chile and Peru still argue over who invented it.
+It's at its best with a good pisco from the Elqui Valley, and it's the standard pre-meal drink.

 Chilean Wine